 - News & Events

-If you do not meet these criteria, please do not attempt to make an appointment.
-Proof of age is required for age-based groups; proof of eligible sector employment is required for employment-based groups; and proof of living OR working in Placer County is required for all groups.
+Once an appointment is made, proof of living OR working in Placer County is required.
 Please also have your appointment date and time on hand when you arrive.
 Learn more.